Do your sheets and towels come out of your drying machine looking like they aged 5 years as they dried?

 Slowly, but with firm pressure, start to move the brush through the hose, gradually working your way up to the end.

-Be prepared – the lint will break free from the hose, and some of it will fall through the hose, and out.
+Keep in mind – the lint will break free from the hose, and some of it will fall through the hose, and out.

 While the machine is running, clean the bristles of your brush.